Home » History » Manufacturing » Gasworks

 Gasworks

-Gas was the first utility service in the town, established by a local Board of Health in 1862.
+established by a local Board of Health in 1862.
 There was no public water supply, and human waste was removed from private closets by the night-soil men until after Bollington Urban District Council (BUDC) was created in 1894.
-The mains water supply from a bore hole at Rainow was established in 1899, and the waste water system in 1906 with a works at Lowerhouse, where the recycling depot is today.
+The mains water supply from a bore hole at Rainow was established in 1899, and the waste water system in 1906 with a works at Lowerhouse, where the now closed recycling depot was located.

 Pictured left is Henry Froggatt, for a long time the Superintendent of the gasworks.